 - Oak trees are essential.
 Valley, coast live, interior live, and blue oaks are the most common oaks with a great variety of galls.

-- While other species have galls, oaks have the most variety.
+- While other species have galls, from my understanding oaks have the most variety.

 - Hills get you closer to the leaves of a tree on a slope.
 Hills are your friend!

 - Both trails and easily walkable hills of low slopes are necessary to be able to get close to the leaves.